-Catholic Education South Australia has made a commitment to move Year 7 to secondary settings.
+Catholic Education South Australia has made a commitment to move Year 7 to secondary settings and most schools will transition by 2022.

-This move will open up more diverse learning opportunities for young people.
+This move has opened up more diverse learning opportunities for young people.

 More information is available on the CESA website: www.cesa.catholic.edu.au/about/our-strategy/ready-for-year-7